 From the outset, the narrative presents itself as an autobiographical account, with the distance between the author, Amélie Nothomb, and the narrator, who goes by the same name, being markedly small due to references to biographical information published about the author, notably the publication of the author’s first novel in Belgium in 1992, among others.
 In addition, the novel stresses its authenticity by specifying dates that serve as markers of accuracy and verisimilitude, or as coordinates of biographical orientation, for example the specific day Amélie joins Yumimoto and her last day there (January 7, 1991).
-At one point in the narrative, Amélie Nothomb – the author – even addresses the reader directly to explain why she had chosen to bring certain materials from her real life experience into the novel (p.
-159 French, p.
-112 English).
+At one point in the narrative, Amélie Nothomb – the author – even addresses the reader directly to explain why she had chosen to bring certain materials from her real life experience into the novel (SET p.
+159; FAT p.
+112).
 Ultimately, the novel proves to be not a full-fledged autobiography but rather a work of autofiction, one in which, as noted by Hélène Jaccomard, ‘the narrator’s position at once inside and outside the autobiographical pact allows her to remain uncommitted to truth telling’.

-The depiction of Japan, for one, is not always faithful to reality and does not necessarily even strive to maintain plausibility.
-The occasional break with realism and the fusion of the real and the unreal is a recurrent style marker throughout Nothomb’s oeuvre.
+The depiction of Japan, for one, is not always faithful to realistic representation and does not necessarily even strive to maintain plausibility.
+The occasional break with realism and the fusion of the real and the unreal is a recurrent style marker throughout Nothomb’s oeuvre, due to her propensity for stylized, excessive, intertextual and self-reflexive narration.
 Moreover, the satiric mode, which entails such narrative devices as exaggeration, caricature, irony, and hyperbole, further detracts from the novel’s realism for the sake of amplifying the comic effect.

 The first scene in the novel depicts Amélie’s arrival at Yumimoto.
 Upon arrival she is forced to wait for her superior who is in a meeting.
 To occupy her time, Mister Saito gives Amélie an assignment: to compose a letter accepting Mister Johnson’s invitation to play golf.
 After numerous attempts which all fail to satisfy Mister Saito, she is forced to admit to herself that: